Y. V. Subba Reddy

-Yerram Venkata Subba Reddy is an Indian politician who served as the member of parliament to the 16th Lok Sabha from Ongole (Lok Sabha constituency), Andhra Pradesh.
-He won the 2014 Indian general election being a Yuvajana Sramika Rythu Congress Party candidate.
+Yerram Venkata Subba Reddy is an Indian Politician who served as the Member of Parliament to the 16th Lok Sabha from Ongole (Lok Sabha Constituency), Andhra Pradesh.
+He won the 2014 Indian General Elections being a Yuvajana Sramika Rythu Congress Party Candidate.

 In 2019, he has been appointed as the Chairman of Tirumala Tirupati Devasthanams, which is equivalent to Minister rank in Andhra Pradesh Government.

 Born in Medarametla, in Prakasam District to Yerram Chinna Poli Reddy and Yerram Pitchamma, he is married to Ms. Swarnalatha Reddy, the younger sister of Ms Y. S. Vijayamma (Mother of Y. S. Jaganmohan Reddy).

+He was unanimously elected to the Rajya Sabha, Upper house of Parliament of India in 2024 from Andhra Pradesh in Rajya Sabha Elections as a member of the YSR Congress Party.